-Hoffman's further research on southern Tunisia and Western Libya, with NSF project called Revolution’s Refugees, examines the role of ethnicity in the integration of populations displaced by political violence into the country of first asylum, as well as the ways in which transnational ethnic identity may facilitate refugee assimilation in the Global South.
+Hoffman's further research on southern Tunisia and Western Libya, with NSF funding, is called Revolution’s Refugees.
+It examines the role of ethnicity in the integration of populations displaced by political violence into the country of first asylum, as well as the ways in which transnational ethnic identity may facilitate refugee assimilation in the Global South.
 Simultaneously, the project considers the effects of the Arab Spring revolutions on minority populations, taking as a case study the Amazigh (Berber) populations of Libya and Tunisia.
 The project focuses on the women and the elderly who are central, albeit overlooked, actors in the construction and maintenance of local and transnational ethnic identities.
-The informal settlement of Libyan refugees from the Nafusa mountains and Nalut into Tunisia – in rural community-volunteered housing and private Tunisian homes – means that laypeople rather than aid workers are managing much of the integration of this displaced population.
-Refugees from western Libya and their southern Tunisian hosts are Imazighen (Berbers), speaking the Tamazight language and sharing both customs and longstanding discrimination by their respective states.
+The informal settlement of Libyan refugees from the Nafusa mountains and Nalut into Tunisia – in rural community-volunteered housing and private Tunisian homes – meant that laypeople rather than aid workers managed much of the integration of this displaced population.
+Refugees from western Libya and their southern Tunisian hosts were Imazighen (Berbers), speaking the Tamazight language and sharing both customs and longstanding discrimination by their respective states.